AVAnnotate/guidelines/pages/public.md

 - **How are lines of contact created between communities and public collections?**
 Do you have a means to communicate with the collecting institution or person?
 Have resources about community engaged projects, informed consent, qualitative research ethics, etc. been made available?
 What are some avenues of consent?
 Who would you contact?
 - **How will the public engage with the project?**
 Are you able to engage with the project?
 How?
+-- **How can you sustain this collection?**

+ ## Resources for Community Archives
 [Community Archives?]
-How can you sustain this collection?
 Resources for community archives?